DontTrustVerifyOrg/apibtc/docker/local_develop/README.md

 docker compose logs -f
 ```

-4. Create lightning wallet, provided password has to be the same as in `conf.local/lnd/password.txt`, then generate or provide a mnemonic according to the instructions.
+4. Create lightning wallet, provided password has to be the same as in `conf.local/lnd/password.txt`, then generate or provide a mnemonic according to the instructions

 ```bash
 docker exec -it apibtc-lnd-1 lncli -n regtest --lnddir=/app/lnd --rpcserver=localhost:11009 create